North Carolina Governor Roy Cooper has extended Phase 3 of the Safer at Home Order until December 4, 2020 at 5:00 p.m. View the full order here.

 • Museums and aquariums can open at 50% capacity.

-Other Guidance from the North Carolina Department of Health and Human Services
+Guidance from the North Carolina Department of Health and Human Services for businesses, education, child care, law enforcement, housing, individuals, families, and more is available here.

 The Pitt County Health Department through a collaboration with Pitt County Emergency Management and Vidant Medical Center is offering daily community COVID-19 testing.
 For more information about the locations and times of the free testing, click here.